Toheeb-Ojuolape/5ive-wallet/README.md

 - **Wallet Insights 📈:** an analytics feature that enables users to gain deeper insights into their activities on the 5ive wallet so they get to make better money moves 💰.

-All Premium features are available for only 1000 SATS (BTC) per year, for now 😉.
+All Premium features are available for only 1,000 SATS (BTC) per year (for now 😉).

 Subscription payments are being processed using the Alby's JS lightning tool to generate a Lightning invoice and listen for payments.